 He extolled the logic of combining forces: A larger entity could lobby for a higher percentage of the ad dollars Facebook and Google share with publishers whenever their content, videos in particular, runs on the platforms.
 In turn, publishers can supply them with content that is safe for users and friendlier for advertisers.

 A variation on Peretti’s idea has previously been suggested by the News Media Alliance, a newspaper trade group, which has proposed giving alliances of media companies exceptions from antitrust rules in order to allow them to collectively bargain with the ad giants.
 Emily Bell at the Columbia Journalism Review, meanwhile, has raised the idea that Facebook and Google might be essentially shamed into creating a massive endowment to fund non-profit public-minded journalism institutions that would resemble the BBC.
-And former Gawker editor Alex Pareene notes that telecom data carriers and internet service providers are also making a lot of money by giving their subscribers access to news content that they (the providers) don’t have to pay for, which means we should be sure to consider them as targets as we try to get some money back into the hands of the journalists doing the honorable, demanding work of putting together the important works of public-minded reporting that people log on to Google and Facebook to find.
+And former Gawker editor Alex Pareene notes that telecom data carriers and internet service providers are also making a lot of money by giving their subscribers access to news content that they (the providers) don’t have to pay for, which means we should be sure to consider them as targets as we try to get some money back into the hands of the journalists doing the honorable, demanding work of putting together the important pieces of public-minded reporting that people log on to Google and Facebook to find.

 Which is to say, there are a lot of options on the table, and now would seem to be the right time to start pursuing them, especially given the frequent correspondence between the decline of a country’s free press and the decline of its democracy.
 To the barricades, comrades.